-Meet our Presenters
+Meet our presenters

-Dr. Kim Levenhagen PT, DPT, WCC, CLT, FNAP is an associate professor at Saint Louis University.
+Speaker Bio: Speaker Bio: Dr. Kim Levenhagen PT, DPT, WCC, CLT, FNAP is an associate professor at Saint Louis University.
 She teaches the acute care curriculum, Communication Processes, and Interprofessional Team Seminar.
 Dr. Levenhagen is an APTA Credentialed Clinical Instructor and Credentialed Advanced Clinical Instructor.
 She is a member of the Academies of Acute Care and Clinical Electrophysiology and Wound Management, and Oncologic Physical Therapy.
 She is a member of the Academy of Acute Care Physical Therapy Practice Committee and the Nominating Committee.
 She has Wound Care Certification and is a Certified Lymphedema Therapist as well as extensive clinical experience in acute care.
 She has published in the areas of infection control, HIV, lymphedema, wound care and education.
 She serves on the clinical practice guideline for upper quadrant lymphedema.
 Dr. Levenhagen received Excellence in Classroom Teaching for the Doisy College of Health Sciences in 2013, the Emerson Excellence in Teaching Award in 2014, the Avis Meyer Excellence in Advising award in 2015, the James Korn Award for Scholarship of Teaching and Learning in 2018 and the Phil Lyons Outstanding Staff Award in 2018.

-Traci Norris, PT, DPT is an acute care physical therapist and Rehabilitation Clinical Specialist for evidence-based practice and clinical practice change at Barnes-Jewish Hospital in Saint Louis, Missouri.
+Speaker Bio: Dr. Traci Norris, PT, DPT is the current APTA Acute Care President and a physical therapist and Rehabilitation Clinical Specialist for evidence based practice and clinical practice change at Barnes-Jewish Hospital in Saint Louis, Missouri.
 She has been responsible for leading groups and initiatives around evidence-based practice and best practice initiatives at her facility.
-She is a board-certified geriatric clinical specialist and is chair of the Practice Committee for the Academy of Acute Care Physical Therapy (AACPT).
-She is an APTA Credentialed Clinical Instructor and Credentialed Advanced Clinical Instructor.
+She is a board-certified geriatric clinical specialist and is chair of the Practice Committee for the APTA Acute Care.
 She has presented locally and nationally on areas including acute care physical therapy, evidence-based practice, frailty, geriatrics, and early mobilization.